Maxx57/simpsonstv/README.md

 **1.5 Wait for the imaging process to complete**

 The Raspberry Pi Imager will download the OS (if needed), write it to the SD card, and verify the write.
 This may take several minutes.

+_Perfect time to grab a coffee, practice your Homer Simpson impression ("D'oh!"), or contemplate why you're building a tiny TV when you already have a perfectly good one on the wall.
+Don't question it.
+Just embrace the madness._

 ### Step 2: Configure the Boot Partition